dlt-hub/dlt/docs/website/docs/dlt-ecosystem/visualizations/exploring-the-data.md

 ---
-title: Explore the data
+title: Explore the loaded data
 description: How to explore the data that has been loaded
 keywords: [exploring, loaded data, data quality]
 ---

-# Explore the data
+# Explore the loaded data

 Once you have run a pipeline locally, you can launch a web app that displays the loaded data.